murffious/awesome-coder/README.md

 Do I need a computer science degree to be a Google software engineer?
 No.
 What skills do computer science studetns learn that I would miss as a bootcamp grad?

-Learning New Things
+How to get good - Code Code Code Keep Coding (practice) Learning New Things
 Creative and Great Problem Solving Skills
     - Finding Answers to Tough quesiotns on Goolge